emnify/product-docs/docs/rest/getting-started.md

 ---
-description: Introducing the OpenAPI structure and code samples
+description: Introduce the OpenAPI structure and code samples
 displayed_sidebar: devResourcesSidebar
 slug: /rest
 ---

-# Working with the emnify REST API
+# emnify REST API

 REST APIs are one way to integrate external services into your application.
 The emnify API provides a variety of HTTP requests to integrate several emnify services into your application.